 There is a growing body of research which suggests that the prevalence of sleep disturbance in the athlete population is quite high, with estimates of the prevalence of insomnia ranging from 30 to 70 per cent.
 What is key is that these rates differ depending on whether you’re looking at athletes in individual or team sports.
 There are also noticeable differences in sleep quality depending on when you measure sleep – whether that be during periods of training, competition or rest.

 During competition – especially in the nights preceding the competition – during travel and during training, there may be very specific challenges and the prevalence of disturbed sleep may be higher.
-So, there seem to be significant periods within an athlete’s life where the risk of sleeping problems peaks, and then perhaps troughs in other periods where they are not in competition or not in training.
+So, there seem to be significant periods within your sporting career where the risk of sleeping problems peaks, and then perhaps troughs in other periods where you are not in competition or not in training.
 This is important because it means making statements about athletes as a whole must be done with care.

 In terms of diagnosed insomnia as a disorder, rather than simply disturbed sleep, the prevalence rates among athletes that we have are very contained.
 There are only a handful of studies that have properly looked into this, and the rates are similar to the general population, from 3 to 6 per cent.